Invulu/organic-widgets/README.txt

 5. A list of some of the custom widgets included as seen within the customizer.

 == Changelog ==

+= 1.3.13 =
+* Fixed conditional check for Gutenberg editor

+= 1.3.12 =
+* Updated thumbnail sizes for blog, portfolio, and team widgets

 = 1.3.11 =
 * Style fix for 5 column option in team widget